-CFA has developed standard planning permit conditions in consultation with the Municipal Association of Victoria (MAV) and councils to assist the processing of permit applications in the Bushfire Management Overlay (BMO).
+CFA has developed standard planning permit conditions in consultation with the Municipal Association of Victoria (MAV) and councils to assist with the processing of permit applications in the Bushfire Management Overlay (BMO).

-These conditions can also be used as a starting point for applicants preparing their permit applications in the Bushfire Management Overlay (BMO).
+These conditions can also be used as a starting point for applicants preparing a permit application under the BMO.

-Using the standard permit conditions (conditions published Aug 2014)
+Using the standard permit conditions

 CFA will use the bushfire hazard site assessment, bushfire hazard landscape assessment and bushfire management statement (BMS) to assess the individual requirements of a site.

 If you are considering a tailored planning application or want to understand the intent and purpose of the conditions in more detail, refer to the bushfire mitigation measures explanatory material that support these conditions.

 CFA also recommends that you discuss your application with council and CFA's Fire Safety Team (phone 9262 8578) when you are looking to apply a tailored response as part of your proposal.

 Structure of the standard planning permit conditions

 The standard planning permit conditions for buildings and works applications are divided into the following five sub-headings:

 |2||Defendable space||PDF 329k|